-It is clear that even if all likelihoods $p_t(S_s|I_i)$ are differentiable in t, the same cannot be said for the information processing function.
+It is clear that even if all likelihoods $p_t(S_s|I_i)$ differentiably depend on t, the same cannot be said for the information processing function.
 Formally, this is caused by the maximum function in the value of information.

-RESULT 1.
-If information processing is smooth in the sense that all likelihoods are differentiable everywhere in t, then the information processing function is both continuous and non-decreasing everywhere and is piecewise differentiable with isolated activity levels where it can usually not be differentiated.
-These t correspond to processing activity levels for which there is a change in the optimal action for certain signals I_i ('conditional change of action').
-At these non-differentiable levels the function is convex even for concave likelihoods, i.e., the marginal return on its right are larger than those on its left.
+Result 1: If information processing is monotonously non decreasing and smooth in the sense that all likelihoods differentiably depend on t, then the information processing function is continuous everywhere and piecewise differentiable with isolated activity levels where it can usually not be differentiated.
+These t correspond to processing activity levels for which there is a change in the optimal action for certain signals I_i ("conditional change of action").
+At these indifferentiable levels the function is convex even for concave likelihoods, i.e. the marginal return on its right are larger than those on its left.

-The continuity results directly from the continuity of all likelihood functions $p_t(I_i|S_s)$.
-In case 1 of the brief discussion following (6), if all $p_t(I_i|S_s)$ are differentiable in such a t^ , the same is true for $IPF{D;P}$ at this particular t^ and within its neighborhood where the optimal action does not change for any signal I_i .
-In case 2 of that discussion, there is a conditional change in the optimal action for at least one signal I_i at t^ .
-At these t^ , the payoff optimal action and thus the payoff difference in (6) changes for at least one signal.
-The information processing function usually cannot be differentiated in such t^ , but is clearly still continuous.
+The continuity results directly from the continuity of all likelihood functions $p(I_i|S_s)$.
+In case 1 of the brief discussion following (6), if all $p_t(I_i|S_s)$ are differentiable in such a t^{}, the same is true for IPF{D;P} at this particular t^{} and within its neighborhood where the optimal action does not change for any signal I_i .
+In case 2 of that discussion, there is a conditional change in the optimal action for at least one signal I at t^{}.
+At these t^{}, the payoff optimal action and thus the payoff difference in (6) changes for at least one signal.
+The information processing function usually cannot be differentiated in such t^ , but clearly is still continuous.

-The growth in slope follows by looking at the last term in (6): If the function cannot be differentiated at t^ as described, then for at least one signal I_i there are two courses of action yielding the same expected payoff at t^ , and for $t > t^$ a different action becomes conditionally optimal under I_i in expected payoff.
-If the decision maker wouldn't change his course of action for $t > t^$ under this I_i , his information processing function $IPF{D;P}$ would sub-optimally stay at the previous non-decreasing path (see (6)).
-Changing to the conditionally superior action for $t > t^$ at I_i changes the 'mixing factors' for the likelihood functions $p_t(I_i|S_s)$ of $IPF{D;P}$.
+The growth in slope follows looking at the last term in (6): If the function cannot be differentiated at t^{} as described, then for at least one signal I_i there are two courses of action yielding the same expected payoff at t^{}, and for t>t^{} a different action becomes conditionally optimal under I_i in expected payoff.
+If the decision maker wouldn't change his course of action for t>t^{} under this I, his information processing function IPF{D;P} would suboptimally stay at the previous non decreasing path (see (6)).
+Changing to the conditionally superior action for t>t^{} at I changes the "mixing factors" for the likelihood functions $p_t(I_i|S_s)$ of IPF{D;P}.4

-With the model described in Section 3, it is easy to see that starting at t = 0 with completely non-informative information and a single best course of action A{a^} , a result similar to Radner and Stiglitz applies: at the start, information processing is completely worthless, since the alternative courses of action have to compensate continuously in t for their disadvantage in expected payoff.
+With the model described in section 3, it is easy to see that starting at t=0 with completely noninformative information and a single best course of action A{a^} , a result similar to Radner and Stiglitz applies: At the start, information processing is completely worthless, since the alternative courses of action have to compensate continuously in t for their disadvantage in expected payoff.

-RESULT 2.
-In the model described in Section 3, zero information at t = 0, and a single best action A{a^} , i.e., a unique action with maximal expected payoff, information processing is completely worthless at the beginning: In this case, there exists an $t^ > 0$ such that for all $t \le t^$: IPF{D:P}(t) = 0.
+Result 2: In the model described in section 3, zero information at t=0, and a single best action A{a^} , i.e. an unique action with maximal expected payoff, information processing is completely worthless at the beginning: In this case, there exists an t>0 such that for all t \leq t: IPF{D; P}(t) = 0.